Polar meteorology: Carbon dioxide and methane

 Carbon dioxide (CO2) is of particular interest in polar meteorology because it affects the melting of sea ice.

 Human activity releases carbon dioxide into the atmosphere from burning oil, coal and natural gas.

-A dozen pounds of Arctic sea ice disappears for every pound of carbon dioxide released.
+A dozen kilograms of Arctic sea ice disappears for every kilogram of carbon dioxide released.
 This highlights the heating power of carbon dioxide, which pumps 100,000 times more energy into our climate than was given off when the oil, coal or natural gas was burned.
 White Arctic ice, currently at its lowest level in recent history, is causing more absorption.
-Prof Wadhams, in a recent BBC article, calculates that this absorption of the sun's rays is having an effect "the equivalent of about 20 years of additional CO2 being added by man".
-The Cambridge University expert says that the Arctic ice cap is "heading for oblivion".
+Peter Wadhams of Cambridge University, in a 2012 BBC article, calculated that this absorption of the sun's rays is having an effect "the equivalent of about 20 years of additional CO2 being added by man".
+He said that the Arctic ice cap is "heading for oblivion".